Changissnz/nu_merchant_principal/README.md

 game, having full knowledge of a mask $M_i$ naturally lends way to determining the corresponding de-masker
 $D_i$.
 If Agent B simply wants for Agent A to receive
-$M_?(I_j)$ without providing it any direct or indirect knowledge on the mask used, then Agent C would have to put precise and greater effort in ascertaining $M_?$.
+$M_?(I_j)$ without providing them any direct or indirect knowledge on the mask used, then Agent C would have to put precise and greater effort in ascertaining $M_?$.
-Agent A would not know that $I_1$ is the best option if decision junction 1 is carefully implemented by Agent B in a way that uniformly splits believability between the members of $\{I_1,I_2,I_3\}$, as the answer to question Q. Then Agent A, upon its belief that $M_?(I_j)$ is pertinent, advances ahead to attempting to use the correct de-masker for the result $I_j$.
+Agent A would not know that $I_1$ is the best option if decision junction 1 is carefully implemented by Agent B in a way that uniformly splits believability between the members of $\{I_1,I_2,I_3\}$, as the answer to question Q. Then Agent A, upon their belief that $M_?(I_j)$ is pertinent, advances ahead to attempting to use the correct de-masker for the result $I_j$.